 Hanging Coffins | Bodies Inside Tree Trunks

-For a non-T’boli, this is just an ordinary log or tree trunk inside a house.
+This is just an ordinary log or tree trunk inside a house for a non-T’boli.
 No one would ever expect a dead body inside it.
 I had the chance to talk to the owner of the house.
 She was still grieving for the death of her husband.
-Following the TBoli tradition, the dead body of his husband was inside a trunk, blackened with a tree sap and would be buried or cremated only when she’s ready to let go and move on.
+Following the TBoli tradition, the dead body of his husband was inside a trunk, blackened with tree sap and would be buried or cremated only when she’s ready to let go and move on.
 It’s been three months yet she was still mourning.

 We didn’t have the opportunity to see the hanging coffins but I was told that those hanging coffins were dead bodies of babies, somehow becoming one with the trees.
-The Tboli people believe that babies remain angels as they die, not touching the ground, thus their dead bodies are hung in trees, covered with herbal leaves to suppress the smell.
+The Tboli people believe that babies remain angels as they die.
+They don’t touch the ground, thus their dead bodies are hung in trees.
+The bodies are covered with herbal leaves to suppress the smell.
 When I roamed around the community, I noticed that there were no nearby hospitals or even small clinics.
 As expected in far-flung areas, pregnant women go to manghihilot or midwives as they give birth.
-I hope there won’t be any more hanging coffins now the government is exerting efforts to educate women about the importance of prenatal checkups and X-rays.
+I hope there won’t be any more hanging coffins now that the government is exerting efforts to educate women about the importance of prenatal checkups and X-rays.

 Bretchy, showing off Ronald Tamfalan’s work on a piece of T’nalak cloth